 We call these little eyesores, “wall strips” and they can be a real obstacle to anyone who wants to replace the mobile home feel with a more traditional one.
 It is every owner and prospective buyer’s dream to turn a mobile home into their own, so what do you do when faced with these strips?

-In this article, we will explain what these strips are and give insight on how you can remove/replace/integrate them into your new home design.
+In this updated and revised version, we will explain what these strips are and give insight on how you can remove/replace/integrate them into your new home design.

 What are mobile home wall strips and why are they there?